chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 ##### Run List

-You can edit, expand or collapse the run list of a node.
+You can edit, expand or collapse a node's run list.

 {{< figure src="/images/automate/run-list-of-a-node.png" alt="Run List of a Node">}}